 - 12 oz -(1) Pair of pants, lightweight technical clothing.

 - My current favorite travel pants are from Lululemon (yes the yoga pant company).
 Their men’s ABC pant is extremely comfortable and looks great.
-I just discovered travel pants from a small startup company called Bluffworks.
-These no wrinkle pants have the look of light weight jeans, come in 4 colors and weigh about 12oz.
+Another good choice for travel pants is from Bluffworks.
+These no wrinkle pants come in various colors and weigh about 12oz.
 The look great whether you are walking trails or sitting in a café or restaurant in Rome.
 They are comfortable attractive, breathable and quick drying, everything I like in a travel pant.
 They also come in one inch intervals so you can find the perfect fit for you without needing to get them tailored.
 I also like the pants from the UK company Rohan Design.
 They now have a US website.
 The material is very comfortable and the pants are more tailored than the typical US baggy style.

 - 13 oz – (2) pair of shorts made of lightweight technical material.
 My current favorite is the Marmot Cruz short (6.5oz).
 In colder months I would exchange the shorts for another pair of warmer long pants